 - Quotation is taken from planning application 64/838.
 The Royal Mail postcode finder lists 64 flats at Zodiac Court today (accessed 11 July 2017), and Helen Buckland, who’s lived at Zodiac Court since 1979, confirms this number (via email, 12 July 2017).
 Regarding the numbering and naming of Zodiac Court and Zodiac House, the Chatfield Road entrance to the offices has signs for the number 163 and the name “Zodiac House” (see May 2017 photo by bob walker) while the London Road frontage has a sign reading “Zodiac Court 165” (see July 2017 photo by me).

 - Neil Barker, who’s lived at Zodiac Court on and off since the late 1960s, tells me that the flats are on floors 3–10 of the tower block (via email, 11 July 2017), and it’s clear from the exterior that the layout is the same on each floor.
-Interior photos of the studio flats can be seen on Zoopla and on the James Chiltern website, while photos and floor plan of a two-bedroom flat are available via OnTheMarket.
+Interior photos of the studio flats can be seen on Zoopla and on the James Chiltern website, while a brief description of a two-bedroom flat is available via the Internet Archive snapshot of a page from OnTheMarket.
 Information on balconies is from personal (external) observation.
 Information on rental intentions and district heating provided by Helen Buckland, who also tells me that the communal system is for heating only; for hot water, the flats have individual water heaters (via email, 11 and 12 July 2017).

 - Via email, 11 July 2017.